$300 million Puerto Rico power deal now under government review

 "Threats received by @WhitefishEnergy.
 The implication is if I do not "play nice" they will not do their job.
 Nasty!," the mayor tweeted back.
 She said Whitefish's response implied it would not treat San Juan with the "diligence it deserves."

-Whitefish later posted it is committed to restoring power in Puerto Rico.
+Whitefish later said it is committed to restoring power in Puerto Rico and then apologized to the mayor.

 Yulin Cruz does not have authority over PREPA and the contracts it issues.
-She has long been a critic of Puerto Rico Governor Ricardo Rossello, who backed the Whitefish contract, and has criticized President Trump's handling of relief efforts on the island.
+She has long been a critic of Rossello, who backed the Whitefish contract, and has criticized President Trump's handling of relief efforts on the island.

-In a letter to the Inspector General of the Department of Homeland Security, Rossello requested that the agency complete its review of the Whitefish contract by October 30.

-The agency's inspector general told CNN they opened a review on the contract earlier this week following inquiries by the press and Capitol Hill and said it is one of their high priority cases.

-Whitefish received a backlash of criticism from Democrats after announcing last week that it won the contract to repair and reconstruct parts of the island's electrical infrastructure.

-On Thursday, a House committee formally sent a letter to the head of PREPA requesting a review of the Whitefish contract.
-A second letter was also sent to the Government Accountability Office by the chairman and ranking member of a Senate committee to investigate the matter.

-PREPA's executive director, Ricardo Ramos, told reporters during a press conference last week the cash-strapped island chose Whitefish because it didn't require a big deposit upfront.
-The other previously unnamed contender, Power Security, wanted a $25 million down payment for the work, Ramos said.
+PREPA's Ramos told reporters during a press conference last week the cash-strapped island chose Whitefish because it didn't require a big deposit upfront.
+The other contender, Power Security, wanted a $25 million down payment for the work, Ramos said.

 "In that moment, we were not in a position to offer that collateral," said Ramos.
 "The other company did not ask for a guarantee of payment."